dnadlinger/devil_server/README.md

 an Ethernet interface to them.

 This project is written in "modern" C++ and will require a compiler that supports C++14 to build.
+Clang 3.6 and GCC 5.1.0 are known to work, GCC 4.9 is known to contain bugs that cause compilation to fail.

 Originally written by David Nadlinger [0] for hardware developed by Ludwig de Clerq [1] and Vlad Negnevitsky [2]